 Barry Carpenter was recently appointed to the UK’s first Professorship in Mental Health in Education, at Oxford Brookes University.
 He is Honorary Professor at universities in the Ireland, Germany and Australia.
 He has been a Fellow of the University of Oxford.

-Barry has been awarded Fellowships of the Royal Societies of Arts and Medicine.
 He has been awarded an OBE and CBE by the Queen for services to children with Special Needs.
-In 2017 he was entered into ‘Who’s Who’, in acknowledgement of his national and international contribution to the field of Special Education.
+In 2017 he was entered into “Who’s Who” in acknowledgement of his national and international contribution to the field of Special Education.

-In a career spanning more than 30 years, Barry has held the leadership positions of Academic Director, Chief Executive, Principal, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
+In a career spanning more than 30 years, Barry has held the leadership positions of Headteacher, Principal, Academic Director, Chief Executive, Inspector of Schools and Director of the Centre for Special Education at Westminster College, Oxford.
 In 2009, he was appointed by the Secretary of State for Education as Director of the Children with Complex Learning Difficulties and Disabilities Research Project.
-Since completing that research, Barry has overseen the development of a national project developing online ‘Training materials for teachers of children with severe, profound and complex learning disabilities’.
+Since completing that research, Barry has overseen the development of a national project developing online ‘Training materials for teachers of children with severe, profound and complex learning disabilities” (www.complexneeds.org.uk)

 He is the author of over 150 articles and many texts on a range of learning disability/special needs topics.
 In the last 12 months, his work has been translated into German, French, Dutch and Russian.
 His most recent book publications (with Carolyn Blackburn and Jo Egerton) focus upon Fetal Alcohol Spectrum Disorders (FASD).
-In 2015 he co authored a book on Children with Complex Needs.
+Most recently he co-authored “Engaging Learners with Complex Needs” (Routledge).

 Barry lectures nationally and internationally.
 In recent years this has included China, Japan, Abu Dhabi, USA, and Germany.
 In 2018 he will be giving lectures in Australia and New Zealand.
-He is the co founder of the National Forum for Neuroscience in Special Education.
+He is the co-founder of the National Forum for Neuroscience in Special Education.
 For the Mental Health Foundation, he Chaired the National Inquiry into the Mental Health of Young People with Learning Disabilities.
 He is currently Chairing a working group looking at the needs of Girls on the Autism Spectrum, which will be the focus of his next book.

-Barry has 3 children – one a Vice Principal, one a Senior Occupational Therapist, and a daughter with Down’s syndrome, who now has a home of her own, published her first book in 2017, and is on an Apprenticeship as a Teaching Assistant.
+Barry has 3 children – one a School Principal, one a Senior Occupational Therapist and a daughter with Down’s Syndrome, who now has a home of her own, published her first book in 2017, and is on an Apprenticeship as a Teaching Assistant.